Huntington's Disease

 Access to Top Doctors and Innovative Research

 Our experts are always striving to improve care for Huntington’s disease.
-Duke neurologists, neurobiologists, and their associates have recently pioneered breakthrough research suggesting that existing drugs intended for other conditions (like cancer or diabetes) may hold promise as therapies for Huntington’s disease.
+Duke neurologists, neurobiologists, and their associates are actively engaged in cutting-edge research to improve the care of those with and at risk for Huntington’s disease.

 Team Approach